General Library Rules for Patrons

 Patrons and Young People under the age of 12 must be supervised by an adult at all times.
 This adult must be in the company of and on the same floor as the children they are supervising.
 This is a safety and security issue and librarians will monitor the situation.
 If necessary librarians may contact LU PD to ensure the safety of possible unaccompanied children.

 The Blue Tiger Computing Lab is generally available while the library is open.
 The Blue Tiger Computing Lab is on the main floor of the library, with distributed PCs throughout the other floors of the library.
 Classroom PC labs are not available to the general public without reservation.
-The lab hours officially start 15 minutes after the library opens and end 15 minutes before the library closes.
-(Monday - Thursday: 7:45am - 10:45pm, Friday 8:15am - 4:45pm, Saturday 11:15am - 7:45pm, & Sunday 2:15pm - 10:45pm).
+Access to computers is available from when the library opens until 15 minutes before the library closes.

 The lab follows the first come, first serve rule for computer use.
 Patrons who have campus User ID and Passwords may log into any computer within the lab and utilize it.
 Patrons must log out after use for security purposes.
 Please do not leave the PC unattended while in use.
 Patrons who leave a PC unattended for fifteen minutes will be counted as finished and the PC will become available to the next users.
 The lab does not have an official time limit, but during heavy load times, such as mid-terms or finals, patrons may be requested to leave if they are using the PC solely for entertainment or personal purposes.
 Students with homework are prioritized for access to the lab.